-- The quantity and type of reallocations proposed for up to three months weeks in the future from the effective date of the review.
+- dollar reallocation requests in the immediate future for which the Market Participant is the credit/debit party respectively, for region R. - (h) AEMO estimates these average values according to one or more of following: - (i) The quantity and type of reallocations proposed for up to 4 weeks in the future from the effective date of the review.
 Credit reallocation amounts will be assessed where they meet the requirements in the ex ante time table for either the PM Full Offset or PM Limited Offset calculation.
-All prospective debit reallocation amounts will be assessed. - Any sudden changes in reallocation patterns for periods in the immediate future-, including lower credit reallocation amounts, higher debit reallocation amounts, or changes in the timing of lodgement and authorisation of reallocation requests. - AEMO may consider written advice from Market Participants intending to commence regular prospective (ex ante) reallocations in determining the values.
-Where the lodgement and authorisation of such reallocation transactions do not occur according to the reallocation timetable, AEMO may immediately review the Market Participant's OSL and PM., where the reallocation amounts would increase the MCL.

-Reallocation requests based on floor offsets are not considered in the OSL and PM calculations.

-The reallocation PRAFs have been designed to take account of the average daily profile and do not distinguish business and non-business days.
-Consequently, reallocation requests that AEMO consider inconsistent with the average daily valuation approach in these Procedures, for example, where the total of all reallocations cover in large part non-business days, may be ignored for the purpose of AEMO's estimation of the average daily energy and energy-weighted prices.

-Ex post reallocations are not considered in the OSL and PM calculations.
+All ex antedebit reallocation amounts will be assessed. - (ii) Any sudden changes in reallocation patterns for periods in the immediate future, including lower credit reallocation amounts, higher debit reallocation amounts, or changes in the timing of lodgement and authorisation of reallocation requests. - (iii) AEMO may consider written advice from Market Participants intending to commence regular ex ante reallocations in determining the values, where the reallocation amounts would increase the MCL. - (i) Reallocation requests based on floor offsets are not considered in the OSL and PM calculations. - (j) The reallocation PRAFs have been designed to take account of the average daily profile and do not distinguish business and non-business days.
+Consequently, reallocation requests that AEMO considers inconsistent with the average daily valuation approach in these Procedures, for example, where the total of all reallocations cover in large part non-business days, may be ignored for the purpose of AEMO's estimation of the average daily energy and energy-weighted prices. - (k) Ex post reallocations are not considered in the OSL and PM calculations.
 A demonstrated history of ex post reallocations does not give sufficient confidence that the practice will continue during periods of extreme RRPs.
 Ex post reallocations can assist in management of total outstandings, but not in reducing OSLs.
 Any large changes in reallocations at start of seasons may lead to an MCL transitional issue which will be managed in accordance with clause 9.4.9.

-9.4.6 Half-hourly Reallocation Amounts (RCнн,R/RDнн,R), (RCSнн,R/RDSнн,R), (RCCнн,R,c/RDCнн,R,c)
+9.4.6.
+Half-hourly reallocation amounts (RCHH,R/RDHH,R), (RCSHH,R/RDSHH,R), (RCCHH,R,C/RDCHH,R,C)

-The half-hourly reallocation amounts are estimated using an approach consistent with the average daily reallocation amounts.

-The half-hourly reallocation energy credit/debit (RCHH,R/RDHH,R) for each Market Participant is a positive energy amount that represents the estimated half-hourly energy of prospective (ex ante) energy reallocation requests (i.e. do not specify a strike price) in the immediate future for which the Market Participant is the credit/debit party respectively, for region R.

-The half-hourly reallocation swap energy credit/debit (RCSHH,R/RDSHH,R) for each Market Participant is a positive energy amount that represents the estimated half-hourly energy of prospective (ex ante) swap reallocation requests in the immediate future for which the Market Participant is the credit/debit party respectively, for region R.

-The reallocation cap energy credit/debit (RCCHH,R,C/RDCHH,R,C) for each Market Participant is a positive energy amount that represents the estimated half-hourly energy of prospective (ex ante) cap reallocation requests in the immediate future for which the Market Participant is the credit/debit party respectively, for region R and a cap value C.
+- (a) The half-hourly reallocation amounts are estimated using an approach consistent with the average daily reallocation amounts. - (b) The half-hourly reallocation energy credit/debit (RCHH,R/RDHH,R) for each Market Participant is a positive energy amount that represents the estimated half-hourly energy of ex ante energy reallocation requests (i.e. do not specify a strike price) in the immediate future for which the Market Participant is the credit/debit party respectively, for region R. - (c) The half-hourly reallocation swap energy credit/debit (RCSHH,R/RDSHH,R) for each Market Participant is a positive energy amount that represents the estimated half-hourly energy of ex ante swap reallocation requests in the immediate future for which the Market Participant is the credit/debit party respectively, for region R. - (d) The reallocation cap energy credit/debit (RCCHH,R,C/RDCHH,R,C) for each Market Participant is a positive energy amount that represents the estimated half-hourly energy of ex ante cap reallocation requests in the immediate future for which the Market Participant is the credit/debit party respectively, for region R and a cap value C.

-9.4.7 Participant Risk Adjustment Factors (PRAFL,R, PRAFG,R, PRAFR,R)
+9.4.7.
+Participant Risk Adjustment Factors (PRAFL,R, PRAFG,R, PRAFR,R)